Legoshi: Reception

-For the second season of the anime, which focused on the mystery genre, IGN enjoyed Legoshi's role as he searched for a murderer but noted that his obsession towards his goal pushes Haru away from him.
-Otaquest called Legoshi and Louis as the main focus of the second season which might bother fans of Haru is featured less prominently but still enjoyed the handling of Legoshi as he searches for Tem's murderer.
+For the second season of the anime series, which focused on the mystery genre, IGN enjoyed Legoshi's role as he searched for the murderer of his friend, Tem, and noted that his obsession towards his goal pushes Haru away from him.
+Otaquest called Legoshi and Louis "the main focus of the second season", and enjoyed the handling of Legoshi as he searches for Tem's murderer.
 In regard to the final battle, Comic Book Resources enjoyed the handling of the friendship between Legoshi and Louis as the latter offers his own flesh to help the former become stronger and defeat the killing, sealing it as their sign of friendship.
 The Fandom Post felt that Legoshi's bond with Louis produced both tension and comedy due to how Legoshi reacts when learning that the missing Louis was alive and working with the Shishigumi.
-Vincent Jule of the french newspaper 20 minutes praised the personality of the character and described him as "like the students of Cherryton School, consumption of meat prohibited, dormitories separated according to diets.
+Vincent Jule of the French newspaper 20 minutes praised the personality of the character and described him as "like the students of Cherryton School, consumption of meat prohibited, dormitories separated according to diets.
 Everything is done to repress the instinct of carnivores, starting with the hero Legoshi who, behind the big bad wolf, hides a sensitive, shy, and clumsy personality".
+In another article, Collider describes that the use of animal motifs helped Legoshi become one of the best representation of teenagers in manga and anime, citing how his puberty is explored when meeting Haru and struggling with the feelings of love he develops.
+The difference between these two characters makes the male one cite his own identity for the first time in his life.
+Through Gohin, Legoshi starts to consider the feelings he has for Haru but starts to question his saviour complex which leads to create several issues.
+Nevertheless, Legoshi's personality makes the character likable enough for the audience to root for him.